binkley/labs/dynafig/README.md

 Example microproject demonstrating dynamically updated key-value pairs.

+The integrations with other libraries is not well-tested.
+They are more explorations of those APIs, not battle-hardened code.

 (NB - this file is GitHub-flavored MarkDown.
 The IntelliJ plugin does not correctly render though _class_ links in Preview do work, _method_ links do not.)